+Sun Nippon Company S.A.C. - "coin-in case": On or about January 18, 2016, the Peruvian Administrative Tax Court (commonly known as the Tribunal Fiscal in Spanish) issued a negative ruling against the Group's Peruvian subsidiary operation.
+The ruling is dated December 28, 2016 and covers a tax matter commonly known as the "2006 coin-in case" (hereafter "the December 28, 2016 Coin in Ruling".
+The basis of the negative ruling keyed in on whether "revenue" should be based on "net win" or on "coin in "as it relates to pre-payment of income tax.

-On or about January 18, 2016, the Administrative Tax Court (Peruvian Tribunal Fiscal) issued a negative ruling in the 2006 coin-in case in Peru dated December 28, 2016.
-The basis of the negative ruling concerned the definition of "revenue."
-On or about February 18, 2016, Management learned that SUNAT had issued a report for determining "revenue" signed on December 24, 2015, and released on February 18, 2016.
-This SUNAT report was in reply to a March 18, 2015, letter of Sociedad Nacional De Juegos De Azar (SONAJA) requesting SUNAT to clarify its position on "revenue."
-SONAJA sought clarification of the definition of "revenue" within the case that is commonly known as the "coin-in case."
-This letter essentially asked SUNAT to render an opinion that the pre-payment of income tax should be based on "net win" and not on "coin-in."
-The SUNAT letter released on February 18, 2016, opines that the pre-payment of income tax should be based on "net win" and not on "coin-in."
-According to the Group's tax counsel, this SUNAT report/opinion is 100% legally binding on SUNAT, meaning that SUNAT will no longer audit and oppose the calculation of revenue based on "coin-in" as it relates to the pre-payment of income tax.
-The clear conclusion by outside counsel is that SUNAT recognizes the income tax base of calculation is "net win."
-Unfortunately, in spite of the February 18, 2016, SUNAT report, Management must continue its appeal of the Tribunal resolutions in the Sun Nippon 2006 coin-in case.
+After the issuance of the December 28, 2016 coin in Ruling", Management learned that SUNAT had issued a report dated and executed on December 24, 2015 defining "revenue" for purposes of the relevant tax issues (Hereafter "the SUNAT Report").
+This SUNAT report was released to the public on February 18, 2016 and is in reply to a March 18, 2015 letter of the "Sociedad Nacional De Juegos De Azar (SONAJA)" in which SONAJA sought clarification from SUNAT on the definition of "revenue" in the "2006 coin-in case" (hereafter the "SONAJA Petition").
+The SONAJA Petition sought an opinion from SUNAT to that the prepayment of income tax should be based on "net win" and not on "coin-in".
+The SUNAT Report opines that the pre-payment of income tax should be based on "net win" and not on "coin-in".
+According to the Group's tax counsel, this SUNAT Report is 100% legally binding on SUNAT, meaning that SUNAT will no longer audit and oppose the calculation of revenue based on "coin-in" as it relates to the pre-payment of income tax.
+The clear conclusion by outside counsel is that SUNAT recognizes the income tax base of calculation is "net win".

+Unfortunately, in spite of the February 18, 2016 SUNAT report, Management must continue its appeal of the Tribunal resolutions in the Sun Nippon 2006 coin-in case.
+Sun Nippon has filed its appeal on March 23, 2016, in this matter to the judicial court in which the court could review the entire tax case on a "de novo" basis, meaning that Sun Nippon will have the opportunity to present its case in full and most likely prevail on appeal in its position.
 One significant and material factor in the Tribunal negative ruling is that the tribunal did not take into account the main defenses that Sun Nippon presented but chose to ignore those defenses.

-In terms of procedure, Sun Nippon has filed its appeal on March 23, 2016, in this matter to the judicial court in which the court could review the entire tax case on a "de novo" basis, meaning that Sun Nippon will have the opportunity to present its case in full and most likely prevail on appeal in its position.
-In the meantime, Sun Nippon has been engaged in negotiations with SUNAT to pay the tax liability stemming from the 2006 year and seek a refund of all taxes paid in the event Sun Nippon prevails on its case on appeal.
-As a result of the on-going uncertainty over the potential outcome of this appeal before the Peruvian judiciary, any and all payments made to SUNAT have been fully reserved.
+While the Appeal is pending Sun Nippon proceeded to pay the entire tax liability and is now seeking a refund of all taxes paid should Sun Nippon prevail on its case.
+As a result of the ongoing uncertainty over the potential outcome of this appeal before the Peruvian judiciary, any and all payments made to SUNAT have been fully reserved.